Gibraltar Medallion of Honour: Award

 and is awarded annually by the Gibraltar Parliament on "living or deceased Gibraltarians and others who the Parliament considers have served and contributed to the interests of Gibraltar and its people in an exceptional manner that is particularly worthy of special recognition by the House on behalf of the people of Gibraltar".

-Once approved by Parliament, the awards are officially announced by the Mayor of Gibraltar prior to the symbolic release of the red and white balloons on Gibraltar National Day.
+Once approved by Parliament, the awards are officially announced by the Mayor of Gibraltar on Gibraltar National Day.
 The Mayor then presents the recipients with the Medallions in a private ceremony held at a later date.

 In July 2011, the Gibraltar Parliament passed a motion allowing all Medallion recipients to use the post-nominal letters GMH after their name.

 Recipients

 Former Chief Minister of Gibraltar, Adolfo Canepa, recipient of the Gibraltar Medallion of Honour in 2009.

 Miss World 2009, Kaiane Aldorino, recipient of the Gibraltar Medallion of Honour in 2011.

 2008

 Upon the award's establishment, the Gibraltar Medallion of Honour was bestowed, posthumously, upon the following persons: